kc127/Reviews-API/README.md

 ### Reviews

-Reviews API replaces the existing Reviews API in FEC application with a back end system that supports full data set and can scale to meet the demands of production traffic.
+Reviews API replaces the existing Reviews API in Front End Capstone application with a back end system that supports full data set and can scale to meet the demands of production traffic.